sbnguah/MedStatsBook/_book/Analysis-of-categorical-data.md

 <img src="Analysis-of-categorical-data_files/figure-html/unnamed-chunk-15-1.png" width="576" />

 The cell proportions are not uniform.
-The proportion of deaths in those who used the old and anc methods are about 11.0% and 5.9% respectively.
+The proportion of deaths in those who used the old and anc methods is about 11.0% and 5.9% respectively.
 Is this enough evidence to conclude the new is better than the old in the population?
 This question we would have to answer using a formal statistical test.

-Test for independence for tabular data often entails the use of the Chi-squared test and/or the Fisher's exact test.
+Test for independence for tabular data often entails the use of the Chi-squared test and/or Fisher's exact test.
 Independence here simply means when one has one variable one cannot predict the other variable.

 Next, we apply the chi-squared test after we have verified that our data does